Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/ncml/UsingNcmlTds.md

 1. Add the XML header to the top of it: `<?xml version="1.0"encoding="UTF-8"?>`
 2. Remove the recheckEvery attribute if present on the `<scan>` element.
-3. Make sure that the `<scan>` location is available on the machine you are running ToolsUI
+3. Make sure the `<scan>` location is available on the machine you are running ToolsUI

 Now start up ToolsUI, and in the viewer tab, navigate to `test.ncml` and try to open it.